Yogi Likes to Cook

 I think my cooking interest really began in my early 30’s while living in Seattle.
 I had a group of friends, some who cooked and some who just enjoyed food.
 When I met my husband he worked in the service industry and also enjoyed cooking, and the foodie adventures continued.
 Including the major holidays, dinner parties, barbeques, restaurant excursions and take-away gatherings were the norm.
 My favorite experiences, and most of the time the dishes, were prepared at each other’s homes.
 I loved having themes and searching for new things to cook.
 I even enjoyed the challenge of meeting everyone’s dietary restrictions and preferences.
 Well, almost always…

 Some of my more recent curiosities were inspired by a vegetarian cookbook full of international recipes, which was referenced in a book about Ayurveda.
 That led me to dig deeper with Sachi Doctor, an Ayurvedic practitioner based in San Francisco.
-Sachi has taught me to understand how to eat (and live) in a way that is more aligned with my mind-body constitution (dosha) and with the seasons.
+Sachi taught me to understand how to eat (and live) in a way that is more aligned with my mind-body constitution (dosha) and with the seasons.
 Thinking about reviving the group meal experience and combining it with my passions for teaching and cooking, Sachi and I collaborated to teach workshops that applied Ayurvedic principles on the mat and in the kitchen.
-Our next endeavors are in the works, so stay tuned.
+That work inspired me to continue learning and to be more mindful in my life and in my teachings for others.

-In the meantime, I plan to share my own experiences in the kitchen.
-Here’s a tasty salad idea that I created for Summer/Spring.
+While this wasn’t in our workshop, here’s a tasty salad idea that I created for Summer/Spring.

 Vibrant Quinoa Salad